Raymond Macherot: Bibliography

 Not all of Macherot's stories have been published in book form.
-When they have been, they have not necessarily been published in chronological order.
+When they were, they were not necessarily published in chronological order.
 This is particularly true with Chlorophylle.
 This list shows the original magazine publication order.
 The years indicate the initial publication date for each book.

 Also note that most of these books have recently been reissued in collected hardback editions, with extensive notes and biographical details.